devtron-labs/devtron/docs/user-guide/app-details/terminal.md

 # Terminal

-Command line utility that runs in a container, communication is based on websocket.
-Everytime user changes pod, container or shell, it creates a new connection.
+A pod can have one or more containers running, and a container can have no or multiple shells running in it.
+If you are not able to create a successfull connection, try changing the shell, as the container may not have that shell running.

 ![](../../.gitbook/assets/terminal-controls.png)

 ### Connection Status

-- Connected: socket connection has established successfully
+- Connected: connection has established successfully
-- Connecting: signal to create a new socket connection
+- Connecting: trying to establish new connection
-- Disconnecting: signal to terminal current socket connection
+- Disconnecting: trying to terminate current connection
-- Disconnected: socket is disconnected
+- Disconnected: connection has terminated